public-key-cryptography/public-key-editor/README.md

 	invertibility of the function instead of the secrecy of the private key.

-	A recipient who wants to receive encrypted messages computes the static public key Y = A X. A sender who wants to send an encrypted message computes the one-time public key Y = A K if the private vari- ables are commutative or Y = K A if K and X are non-commutative.
+	A recipient who wants to receive encrypted messages computes the static public key Y = A X. A sender who wants to send an encrypted message computes the one-time public key Z = A K if the private vari- ables are commutative or Z = K A if K and X are non-commutative.
 Then the sender and recipient com- pute the same public key agreement or secret key E = A K X  or  E = K A X  using only multiplication because each of them knows either K or X. A wiretapper would have to do an inversion to solve for K or X, but this is a hard math problem because A is chosen to be non-invertible.